sharad-ghimire/Notes/uts/PMP/project-management-from-lynda.com.md

 **Components of Project Management**

-- _Project_: A project is a temporary endeavor hat has a specific and unique goal, and usually a budget.
+- _Project_: A project is a temporary endeavour hat has a specific and unique goal, and usually a budget.
   - A project is temporary i.e it has a definite beginning and end.
 If the project seems to go forever, we haven't clearly defined what we're trying to accomplish.
   - A project produces a unique result i.e each project is unique.
   - Most project has budget.
 Money, time and resources.